periode/NetworkEverything/schedule.md

 - Upload and run the WiFi101 ScanNetworks example
 	1. Open Arduino -> File -> Examples -> Wifi101 -> ScanNetworks
 	2. Upload and run.
 You should see some WiFi networks

+(PIERRE: wifi101 allows you to connect to wifis + deal with HTTP requests)

 #### Thursday February 8 9am - 11:40 (tentative)